 Paper checklists are dead!

 The days of obsolete, hard to decipher and uninformative paper checklists are over!
-Choose a technology savvy certified inspector that stays current with the industry and is truly looking out for your best interests.
+Choose a technology savvy certified inspector that is truly looking out for your best interests.

 It’s Nice To Be Liked